Category: AIF

-PMS Faq's
+Category: PMS

 Portfolio Management Services allow a professional portfolio manager to manage an investor’s holdings in listed securities and funds under discretionary, non-discretionary, or advisory mandates as per a formal agreement.